DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-02-06-adding-multiple-locations-to-an-organisation.md

       src: adding-multiple-locations--success.png
 ---

-Some providers find it difficult to enter large numbers of locations in Publish teacher training courses (Publish) and choose not to enter more than one location called, ‘Main site’.
+Some providers find it challenging to enter large numbers of locations in Publish teacher training courses (Publish) and choose not to enter more than one location called ‘Main site’.

-This means it is harder for a candidate to find a provider’s course on Find postgraduate teacher training (Find) when searching by location (the most popular type of search).
+This means it is harder for a candidate to find a provider’s course on Find postgraduate teacher training (Find) when searching by location (the most popular search type).

 Candidates also don’t know where their school placements will likely be as the provider hasn’t listed any locations.

-To speed up the process of adding locations to Publish, we have introduced a way for support users to quickly and easily upload providers’ location information in bulk.
+To speed up adding locations to Publish, we have introduced a way for support users to quickly and easily upload providers’ location information in bulk.

 ## What we changed